binaryedge/api-publicdoc/README.md

 Note: If you want a custom-made module, please contact BinaryEdge.

 ### Configurations
 It is possible to set module specific configurations on the job requests.
-For example, the HTTP module allows the configuration of the Host and the User Agent HTTP headers and the SSL module allows the configuration of the SNI.
+For example, the HTTP module allows the configuration of the Host and the User Agent HTTP headers.
 The configuration should be set in the "config" key at the same json level of the requested module.

 Example: